dakrone/cheshire/README.md

 - look into overriding the default encoding handlers with custom handlers
 - better handling when java numbers overflow ECMAScript's numbers (-2^31 to (2^31 - 1))
-- handle encoding java.sql.Timestamp the same as java.util.Date
+- <del>handle encoding java.sql.Timestamp the same as
+  java.util.Date</del> done, will be in next release
 - make it as fast as possible

 ## License